maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Frances Johnson. *Collecting Antique Linens, Lace, and Needlework: Identification, Restoration, and Prices*.
 The author appears to have been an unrepentant racist snob, but the *information* is useful, so I grit my teeth and hang on to this.
 - Jules Kliot and Kaethe Kliot, eds. *Teneriffe Lace*.

+# Maedeup (Korean traditional macrame)
+I have books but they're in Hangeul/Korean!

 # Nålbinding
 - Sigrid Briansdotter. *The Åsle Mitten Stitch: An Instruction Manual*.
 Thanks to Ursula Whitcher.